Teacher Agent: A Knowledge Distillation-Free Framework for Rehearsal-based Video Incremental Learning

+(4) To evaluate the applicability of our proposed strategy, we extend its application to class-incremental image learning.
+Specifically, we incorporate the proposed method into two recent state-of-the-art methods, namely WA~\cite{zhao2020maintaining} and MEMO~\cite{zhou2022model}, using CIFAR-100 and Tinyimagenet datasets.
+In Table~\ref{imgCL}, we present a comparative analysis of the methods with T-agent against existing SOTA methods.
+The results clearly indicate that the method with T-agent can achieve performance improvements compared to the original methods.
+This provides further evidence of the effectiveness of our method and its potential applicability across different scenarios and datasets.

 \textbf{Effect of memory size.} The reduction in resolution greatly decreases the complexity of model computation and memory storage overhead, as evident above.
-This has prompted us to investigate the impact of increasing the number of memory samples retained in memory on performance.
+This prompts us to investigate the impact of increasing the number of memory exemplars retained in memory on performance.
 In Table~\ref{memory}, we observe a significant improvement in our performance as the number of memory samples increases.
-Interestingly, our performance surpasses that of the joint training method when the number of memory samples is increased four-fold.
+Interestingly, our performance surpasses that of the joint training method on UCF101 when the number of memory samples is increased four-fold.
 This implies that we only need to store 80 exemplars per class such that our method achieves fully data-supervised performance with only 26\% FLOPs.

-\textbf{Effect of balance scalar $\alpha$:} Fig.~\ref{alpha_acc} presents the results for the average accuracy of different values of ${\alpha}$.
+\textbf{Effect of balance scalar $\alpha$.} Fig.~\ref{alpha_acc} presents the results for the average accuracy of different values of ${\alpha}$.
 The figure reveals that the network performs well with different ${\alpha}$ values.
-Although the performance is most pronounced in the final task when ${\alpha} = 1$, the global average accuracy at ${\alpha} = 0.2$ surpasses that of other values, as shown in Figure 4 of the main paper.
+Although the performance is most pronounced in the final task when ${\alpha} = 1$, the global average accuracy at ${\alpha} = 0.2$ surpasses that of other values, as shown in Fig.~\ref{alpha_gaa}.
 This suggests that the network performance is more consistent across various tasks when ${\alpha} = 0.2$.
-As a result, we selected ${\alpha} = 0.2$ as the default value for all experiments in this paper.
+As a result, we select ${\alpha} = 0.2$ as the default value for all experiments in this paper.

 \DeclareGraphicsExtensions{.pdf,.jpeg,.png,.jpg}